Status

 Background:

-Almost half of all 6.2 million deaths in children worldwide are caused by acute illnesses such as pneumonia, diarrhea, and injuries and occur disproportionately in low- and middle-income countries (LMICs).
+Almost half of all 6.2 million deaths in children worldwide are caused by acute illnesses such as pneumonia, diarrhea, and injuries, and occur disproportionately in low- and middle-income countries (LMICs).
 These acute illnesses are mostly treatable if diagnosed and managed in a timely fashion.
 According to estimates, about half of these children can be saved through better emergency care.

 There is a critical need - globally, but particularly in LMICs - to address this expertise gap during the most critical time period while a child is transported to a fixed emergency care facility.
 Such solutions can contribute to potentially saving thousands of children every year.

-Pakistan, the setting of this study, ranks third for the number of deaths among children.
+Pakistan, the setting of this study, ranks third in the number of deaths among children.
 On average, every twelfth child who dies worldwide is a Pakistani child.
 Unpublished data from Karachi, Pakistan, shows a very high acuity level amongst children transported by ambulances.
 The only modern ambulance service and our partner in this project, Sindh Integrated Emergency & Health Services (SIEHS), transported 36,501 children between Jan 1, 2018, and Dec 31, 2019.
 Of these, 12,200 (33%) were triaged as serious or life-threatening emergencies using the globally accepted standard called the Medical Priority Dispatch System.

 Through this study, the investigators aim to test the efficacy of ABT by measuring a change in the outcome measure of PEWS for acutely ill children from the scene of injury/illness to the pediatric emergency department (PED) through a cluster-randomized trial.